openfl/openfl-animate-plugin/README.md

 Mac
 ---

-In order to use a development version, you need to enable "PlayerDebugMode".
+In order to use a development copy of the plugin, you need to enable "PlayerDebugMode".

 Edit "~/Library/Preferences/com.adobe.CSXS.6.plist" then add a key called "PlayerDebugMode" with a string value of "1"